alexandertrefz/essence/docs/diagnostics.md

 was given both an external and an internal name.
 Such a Parameter takes its label from the expected Function Type; write only its name.

+### `declarations-outside-stdlib`

+A file opened with `declarations { … }`, the standard library's private Program form for body-less native Method signatures.
+Only the standard library may open one — write `implementation { … }` instead.

 ## Names

 ### `duplicate-variable`